titianaMannu/titianaMannu/README.md

 # 💫 About Me:
-👩🏻‍💻I’m currently working in TIM S.p.a. as PaaS/SaaS Software Engineer<br>🎓Master degree in Computer and Information Engineering at University of Rome Tor Vergata<br>💡I love to create new things<br>🌱Always learning something new
+👩🏻‍💻I’m currently working in TIM S.p.a. as PaaS/SaaS Software Engineer<br>🎓Master degree in Computer and Information Engineering at University of Rome Tor Vergata<br>💡I love to create new things<br>📚 Always learning something new

 ## 🌐 Socials: